-The commonly found butane canisters stop working when the temperature is below zero degrees and the liquefied gas stops vaporising in the canister due to the cold temperature.
+The more common butane canisters stop working when the temperature is below zero degrees, and the liquefied gas ceases to vaporise in the canister due to the cold temperature.

-Instead, look for four-season or all-season canisters which contain either propane, isobutane or a blend of both.
-It’s worth noting, however, that at really cold temperatures the different gasses in the canister will vaporise unevenly – if it’s too cold for butane or isobutane to burn, only the propane will be used and the canister may stop working even when it feels like it’s still half full of fuel.
+Instead, look for four-season or all-season canisters containing either propane, isobutane, or a blend of both.
+That said, it’s worth noting that at really cold temperatures the different gasses in the canister will vaporise unevenly; if it’s too cold for butane or isobutane to burn, only the propane will be used and the canister may stop working (even when it feels like it’s still half full of fuel).

 Conditions in alpine regions can be unpredictable and hazardous.
 Even those with experience can struggle when temperatures plummet, and snowstorms hit with high winds and falling trees.

-Parts of the High Country have weak to no mobile coverage and if you get caught in a bad situation without a signal, that situation can very quickly escalate.
-For your peace of mind, it’s a good idea to carry a Personal Locator Beacon like ACR’s ResQLink so you can raise the alarm and have the nearest emergency services notified.
+Parts of the High Country have weak to no mobile coverage; if you get caught in a bad situation without a signal, that situation can very quickly escalate.
+For your peace of mind, it’s a good idea to carry a Personal Locator Beacon like ACR’s ResQLink, so you can raise the alarm and notify the nearest emergency services.

 Whether you’re a hiker, skier or snowboarder, don’t let the snow and winter chill stop you from camping – just be prepared with the right gear!